sdevries0/DSP_paper/README.md

-# Discovering Dynamic Symbolic Policies with Genetic Programming
+# Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming

-In this repository, you can find the source code used for the paper "Discovering Dynamic Symbolic Policies with Genetic Programming".
+In this repository, you can find the source code used for the paper "Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming".
 Click [here](https://arxiv.org/abs/2406.02765) to read the paper.
 In this paper, we used genetic programming to evolve control policies consisting of symbolic expressions, both with and without memory, and compare with black-box neural differential equations.
 The methods are tested in various settings on the harmonic oscillator, acrobot and continuous stirred tank reactor.

 ## Build
 To use the code, you can clone the repository and create the environment by running:
 ```
 conda env create -f environment.yml
-conda activate gp_policies
+conda activate dsp_env
 ```
 ## Running experiments
 All code used for our paper is located in `src/`.